ShreyaHoblidar-Sahyadri-ECE/ShreyaHoblidar/README.md

 - Compare the assembly output and program execution flow with different optimization levels.

 ###  Compile Using RISC-V GCC
--The C program is compiled using the riscv64-unknown-elf-gcc compiler.
+- The C program is compiled using the riscv64-unknown-elf-gcc compiler.
 The target architecture is rv64i (64-bit RISC-V) and the ABI is lp64.

--Compile with -O1 Optimization:
+- Compile with -O1 Optimization:
 To compile with basic optimization (-O1), use the following command:
 ```bash
  riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o swift.o swift.c